cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 5. To finish placing points, on the top menu**Done** (or **N** on the keyboard).

 As a result, a polygon will be created
-For more infromation, see [Annotation with polygons](/docs/manual/advanced/annotation-with-polygons/).
+For more information, see [Annotation with polygons](/docs/manual/advanced/annotation-with-polygons/).

 To increase or lower the action threshold, hold **Ctrl** and scroll the mouse wheel.
 Increasing the action threshold will affect the performance.